 Having an optimized mobile site ensures that the users can still purchase from the site even if they are viewing from their handheld device.
-Though conversion rate for mobile is lower than desktop.
-But considering mobile commerce will control 73% of all eCommerce sales across the globe by 2021, it’s a wise decision for your business to give your customer the ability to purchase from their smartphone if they wish.
+However, the conversion rate for mobile-first eCommerce is lower than for desktop.
+But considering, the E-commerce share will take 20.8% of all retail market, and its sales are expected to surpass $6.5 trillion by 2023.
+Also, E-commerce websites will take up almost 22.3% of total retail sales.
+It’s a wise decision for your business to give your customer the ability to purchase from their smartphone if they wish.
 While nearly 75% of users prefer a mobile-friendly site, it means you are more likely to get a better conversion rate if you give them exactly that.

-With 79% of smartphone users having made a purchase online using their mobile devices, having a mobile-friendly website opens a world for your customer potential.
-Not only will it help you retain your current customers but also compel your potential visitors to turn you’re your buyers.
+With 79% of smartphone users have made a purchase online using their mobile devices, having a mobile-friendly website opens a world for your customer potential.
+Not only will it help you retain your current customers, but it will also compel your potential visitors to turn into buyers.
 Thus, more sales as an eCommerce business.

 If customers enjoy shopping and browsing on your website, then they may come back or rate you as a good business to buy from.
 Statistics from GoDaddy show that one of the best ways to retain customers with mobile is to have a responsive and mobile-friendly website.
 Nothing works better than a satisfied customer, no marketing or SEO technique can grab you potential customers than them.
 Thus, satisfied customers=more sales as an eCommerce business.

 keeping your eCommerce website responsive helps cut down costs.
 Thus, you save money by reducing the amount of data transferred between the server and buyers’ browsers.
 You also prevent the cost of developing duplicate versions of your website for different types of technologies.